 The District adopted the requirements of the guidance effective July 1, 2021, and has applied the provisions of this standard to the beginning of the period of adoption.
-As a result of implementing GASB Statement No. 87, the July 1, 2021 balances of capital assets, long-term liabilities and net position of the governmental activities opinion unit have been restated.

 NOTE 2 DEPOSITS AND INVESTMENTS

 A. Deposits

 Custodial Credit Risk - Custodial credit risk is the risk that in the event of a bank failure, the District's deposits will not be returned in full.
 The District does not have a deposit policy for custodial credit risk and follows Minnesota Statutes for deposits.